 Photo by Hotel Felicidad and Villa Angela

-Walk through the historic streets made of cobblestones, you can even hop on a kalesa, a local version of a horse-drawn carriage, if you wish.
+During Vigan tours, you can walk through the historic streets made of cobblestones, you can even hop on a kalesa, a local version of a horse-drawn carriage, if you wish.
 Discover the merging of Chinese, Spanish, and Filipino cultures of the past at the interesting museums of the city.

 10. Grandpa’s Inn & Restaurant